stmorare/3.DFS-File-Server-Redundancy/README.md.txt

      ```
 ---

-### Additional Notes
+### Acknowledgements
-- This project showcases high-availability design, automation, and troubleshooting skills.
-- The second DC and namespace server configuration eliminated single points of failure.
--
+- Collaborated with Grok 3, built by xAI, for expert guidance and assistance in completing this project.
+- Collaborated with Grok 3, built by xAI, for expert guidance and assistance in completing this project.